colinangusmackay/family-tree/gedcom-info/sources/@71013758@-1863-cumming,-marion-statutory-register-births.md

 ## Text

-> 1863 XXXXX in the District of Dornoch in the County of Sutherland
+> 1863 BIRTHS in the District of Dornoch in the County of Sutherland
 >
 > <br/>
 >